-Element Description [] Allows you to express a character range, for example, for the digits zero to nine, use [0-9] () Allows you to nest sub expressions 1 Used to set an OR expression within a sub expression ?
+- [] Allows you to express a character range; for example, from the digits zero to nine, use [0-9]. - () Allows you to nest sub expressions. - Used to set an OR expression within a sub expression. - ?
 Look for zero or one of the previous.
-Used to express when only one more of the previous expressions may exist. + Look for one or more of the previous.
-Used to express when more than one of the previous expressions definitely exists.
-Look for zero or more of the previous.
+Used to express when only one more of the previous expression may exist. - + Look for one or more of the previous.
+Used to express when more than one of the previous expression definitely exists. - Look for zero or more of the previous.
 Used to express when more of the previous expression may exist.